-Everest region is protected under the Sagarmatha National Park.
-Also the most frequented part of the region is located in Solukhumbu district, the home of the legendary Sherpas.
+Everest region trekking area is protected under the Sagarmatha National Park.
 The northern part of the district (Khumbu) is encompassed in the Everest National Park, which was established to protect the fragile environment of the alpine region.
 Likewise the region is close to Makalu-Barun National Park in eastern part.
 This national park is remote and wild stretch of mountain peaks and deep densely forested valleys.
-To the west is the Rolwaling valley, a well protected microcosm of cultures and ecology.
+To the west is the Rolwaling valley, a well-protected microcosm of cultures and ecology.
 The southern part of the district, Solu is much less frequented by tourist and be a very rewarding destination in its own right.

 Besides the Mount Everest there are other 8,000 meter peaks in the region.
 Lhotse, Cho Oyu and Makalu and in addition numerous other peaks lesser altitude but no less stunning.
 Add to this glacial lakes rhododendron forest, native flora and fauna, traditional villages and ancient Buddhist monasteries, all go to make this region a spectacular destination.

-Trekking in Nepal is interacting to the local people, culture, religion and lifestyle as well as walking through forests of rhododendron, bamboo, oak, hemlock & visiting one or two villages each day.
+Trekking in Nepal is the most popular way to explore the nature and culture in the Himalayas.
+Trekking packages gives an interacting option to the local people, explore the culture, religion and lifestyle as well as walking through many places.

 Nepal is the ultimate for the trekking enthusiast – offering a myriad of possibilities from the short and easy to the demanding challenges of the snowy peaks.
 Easy, moderate or rigorous – there is something for every palate.
 Nepal has aptly been called “A Trekkers Paradise” as her terrain – mountains, hills and the Tarai – offers some of the most spectacular trekking routes in the world.